Katie Knuppel

 Associate Director of the Early Learning Center

-Lauren Cilley has been working with young children for more than fifteen years.
-She taught Pre-K at Fay since the inception of the program for seven years before becoming the Program Coordinator for the Early Learning Center at Fay School.
-Previously, Lauren worked as a teacher and assistant to the director at Boston University’s Early Childhood Learning Laboratory.
+Lauren Cilley has been working with young children for more than twenty years.
+In her 13 years at Fay, she taught Pre-K since the inception of the program in 2010 before becoming an administrator for the ELC.
+Previously, Lauren worked at Boston University’s Early Childhood Learning Laboratory.
 Lauren is passionate about early childhood education and play-based learning.
 She loves working with young children because of the excitement, sincerity, and innate curiosity that the children bring to school every day.
-Her favorite part of teaching at Fay is designing inquiry-based curricula around the children’s interests and finding creative ways to incorporate academic skill development.
+Her favorite part of teaching was designing inquiry-based curricula around the children’s interests and finding creative ways to incorporate academic skill development.
 Lauren’s writing about teaching science to young children was featured in Marcia Edson’s book, Starting with Science.
-In 2015, Lauren completed a study tour of early childhood centers in Pistoia, Italy.
+In 2015, Lauren completed a study tour of early childhood centers in Pistoia, Italy, and she earned her Certificate in Early Education Leadership from the Harvard Graduate School of Education in 2020.
 In addition to working with Fay's youngest students, Lauren has been a dorm parent, led several clubs for Fay After School, and was a unit leader for FaySummer.
-She has lived in Massachusetts since 2003, but is originally from Philadelphia and remains a devoted Phillies fan.
+She resides in Bolton with her husband and two young sons.

 Priscilla May